Foreign travel advice

 Road travel

 You can drive in Liechtenstein with a UK driving licence.
-You do not need an International Driving Permit (IDP).
+You do not need an international driving permit (IDP).

+Check if you need a UK sticker to drive your car outside the UK.
 Alpine winters make driving more difficult.
 Equip your car with winter tyres and snow-chains, and check road conditions before departure.

 The police strictly enforce road regulations.
 If you are stopped by police for a traffic offence you could face a heavy fine and a possible prison sentence.